 Q: Who owns and operates Pinnacle Peak Country Club?

-A: Pinnacle Peak Country Club is a private, member-owned club.
+A: Pinnacle Peak Country Club is a private, member-owned Club since 1976.

 Q: Is Membership in the club limited?